lenka-cizkova/IBM-Data-Science/README.md

 # IBM-Data-Science
-codes written for the coursera's IBM Data Science Professional Certificate
+codes and reports written for the Coursera's IBM Data Science Professional Certificate